L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.18.0

-- Added mini map to list view.
+- Added mini map for the list view.
+- Added more details to the stats.

 ## Features